You Might Qualify to Pay Your Tax Debt for Less Than You Owe

 At this point, you need to act quickly to make other arrangements on your tax bill.
 Our tax attorneys can help you choose the best option for your situation.

-If you disagree with the IRS’s decision, you can appeal.
+If you disagree with the IRS’s decision, you can appeal the rejected offer in compromise.
 You must start the appeal within 30 days of receiving the rejection on the offer.

 The IRS offers three types of offers in compromise.
 When you contact a tax attorney, they can let you know which of these offers in compromise are right for your situation.